dhanno75/bulk-email-tool-frontend/README.md

-There is a small(1 - 2 second) delay when first checking the graph.
+There is a small(1 - 2 second) delay when first displaying the graph.

 # Getting Started with Create React App